onekiloparsec/SwiftAA/README.md

 syntax elements, making it fun and easy of use.
 Additional functions and algorithms are added to improve even more completeness and ease of use.
 Moreover, SwiftAA intends to provide a much improved unit tests coverage.

-Finally, a Swift Playground is being written and made available for distribution.
-This playground could easily be used **for educational purposes**, especially in the [Swift coding app on iPad](https://www.apple.com/swift/playgrounds/) coming with iOS10.
-With SwiftAA, teachers and educators could easily propose exercices and fun little computations on stars, sun, moon, planets, seasons, coordinates etc.

 Licence
 =======